-Our 90-day addiction treatment program helps teenage boys recover from addictions and dangerous behavior.
-They do so among male teenage peers, not mixed in with adults or the opposite sex.
-We treat addictions to illicit drugs, prescription drugs, alcohol, gambling, pornography, or gaming.
+Our addiction treatment program helps teenage boys recover from addictions and dangerous substance abuse behavior.
+They do so among their male teenage peers, not mixed in with adult addicts nor distracted while in treatment by other patients of the opposite sex.
+We treat just teenager boys who are addicted to illicit drugs, prescription drugs, alcohol, gambling, pornography, or gaming.

 New Adventure Treatment Center admits boys ages 14-17 1/2 who have serious substance abuse issues or addictions.
 Addiction and co-occurring behavioral issues or mental health disorders such as anxiety and depression are addressed at the same time, providing an integrated treatment approach that offers our patients the best opportunity for lasting recovery.